 - I undertake [to observe] the rule of abstinence from a luxurious or high sleeping place.

-Tam Wua will show some flexibility; for example eating fruit or biscuits in the evening, or wearing small jewellery isn’t an issue.
-But be aware of the behaviour that is expected from you.
+Tam Wua will show some flexibility; for example eating fruit or biscuits in the evening, or wearing small jewelry isn’t an issue.
+But be aware of the behavior that is expected from you.
 Please show respect to the monks, the monastery space, and the practice of others.
-We have zero tolerance for drug use, stealing and sexual activity.
+We have zero tolerance for smoking, drug use, stealing and sexual activity.

 Tam Wua is operated totally by volunteers, with the help of guests.
 If you pass somebody carrying bags of rice, lend a hand.
 If someone has a stack of serving pots to wash, take one and clean it.
 If we all help a little, the workload doesn’t fall on just a couple of people.